jpatterson97/FinalSubmission/README.md

    - Press release
    - Poster
    - Status reports (14)
-   - Short description of what new knowledge (so, skills, tools, etc.) that you learned to complete your project and how you learned them
+   - Short description of what new knowledge we have learned
    - Microsoft/Cyberweb Drag Race document

 2. Final presentation video (demo.mp4)